home subscribe about archives submissions

 We know we’re supposed to tell you how our readers shop so you’ll know if make/shift is the right place for your ad.
 And we do need your ad money.
 But the thing is, make/shift readers are as likely to create and critique as they are to consume.
 And when they do consume, they do it differently from each other.
 So, rather than market our readers, we thought we’d share our own spending habits as a representative sample:

-Daria spends her money on vegetarian food and products, CDs and MP3s, home stuff, indie and mainstream magazines, and community-based orgs.
-But her favorite things are cheese, wine, and clothes, so you’ll probably find her at a gourmet shop, a fancy department store, or a neighborhood boutique.
+Daria spends her money on vegetarian food and products, music, home stuff, indie and mainstream magazines, community-based orgs, cheese, wine, and clothes.

-Because Jessica is semi-secretly an obsessive bookkeeper, she knows exactly where she spends each of her discretionary dollars.
-The short version: donations to social-justice projects; books and magazines (especially those published independently or on small presses); food; and sports bras from girl-jock catalogs.
+Jessica spends her discretionary dollars on donations to social-justice projects; books and magazines (especially those published independently or on small presses); and food.

 PRESS